What to keep in mind when coding A/B tests

 !important

-To make sure we overwrite their CSS, it's important to use !important as much as possible.
-Always write !important after the CSS code and remember to tie tightly, e.g.
+To make sure we overwrite any existing CSS rules, it's important to use !important as much as possible.
+Always write !important after the CSS rule and remember to tie the selector tightly, e.g.

 .product-info-main-wrapper .page-title-wrapper .page-title {